The best small business printers are ideal for offices that may not have a lot of space, but still need to print out lots of documents.

 The best small business printers, be they all in one (AIO) and multi function printers (MFPs) for SoHo and SMBs should also be able to scale as your business grows as well, and can keep up with the increasing demands of your office.

-It should also find the right balance between affordability, features and performance.
+It should also find the right balance between affordability, features and performance without needing to drop to the best cheap printer level.
 You want something that doesn't cost a lot to buy or run, but you don't want it to sacrifice quality, speed and extra features either.

 The best small business printers should also be economical to run – so they won't cost a lot in electricity bills or going through ink or toner cartridges – and they should also offer fast print speeds that's not at the expense of image quality.